-When my father passed away last year we were faced with mountain of grief we are only just beginning to process – in these circumstances this is of course to be expected.
+When my Father passed away last year we were faced with a mountain of grief we are only just beginning to process – this is of course to be expected.

 What I didn’t expect was the depth of the sadness at the prospect of saying goodbye to Sapgate Lane – a house which has been in our family almost half a century.